-Following successful completion of the PG Diploma Consultative Supervision, students can proceed to the final Masters stage where you’ll have the opportunity to research and write a 20,000 word dissertation on a topic relating to consultative supervision.
+Following successful completion of the PG Diploma Consultative Supervision, students can proceed to the final Masters stage where you’ll have the opportunity to choose between conducting research and delivering a professional project in the community.

 The Masters research and dissertation stage consists of six days teaching plus nine hours of project supervision.

 The teaching days run from 9.30-4.30pm on 28 and 29 September; 15, 16 and 17 November; 8 and 9 February 2019.

 Masters research and dissertation stage: Research proposal, presentation, dissertation (18,000 words).

 Professional project: journal (3,600 words), literature review (3,600 words), student presentation (20 minutes), project report (9000 words).